jeremyikwuje/monierate-website/src/blog/how-to-start-a-dropshipping-business-in-nigeria-money-guide.md

 image: https://monierate.com/uploads/start-selling-shopify.jpg
 published: true
 ---
-**Brief:** The start-up capital for this business is low, and the return on investment is huge.
+The start-up capital for this business is low, and the return on investment is huge.
 In this comprehensive article, we will illuminate the key steps, strategies, and insider insights that will empower you to navigate Nigeria’s dropshipping landscape.

 ![Start selling on Shopping in Nigeria](https://monierate.com/uploads/start-selling-shopify.jpg)